VILLASframework/documentation/node/types/Socket.md

 Every `socket` node supports the following special settings:

+## format (string) {#node-config-socket-format}

+The payload format which is used to encode and decode exchanged messages.

 ## local ("ip:port" | "mac:protocol") {#node-config-socket-local}

 The local address and port number this node should listen for incoming packets.